TrevorKang/Vision_Transformer/README.md

     d_k is the dimension of the key matrix

-  CrossViT with cross attention considerd the class token and patch token from both small and big tokens It can fuse the global and local information better then vanilla ViT.
+  CrossViT with cross attention considered the class token and patch token from both small and big tokens It can fuse the global and local information better than vanilla ViT.

   The general structure of CrossViT is as follows: